Finance-broski/pit-data-sample/README.md

 Income-statement fundamentals today (full balance-sheet / cash-flow on the roadmap).
 EOD, not intraday.
 This sample is a bounded slice, not the maintained universe.

 ---
+*Data is derived from public exchange filings (NSE/BSE bhavcopy, corporate-action announcements, and as-filed XBRL results) and provided for research and illustration.*

 *Built by **Finance-broski**.
 Free under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) — use it, fork it, build on it; just keep the attribution.*